Merge (Data Management)

 This tool does not support raster datasets.
 Use the Mosaic To New Raster tool to merge multiple rasters into a new output raster.

 The input datasets that will be merged together into a new output dataset.
 Input datasets can be point, line, or polygon feature classes or tables.
-The data type of all input datasets must match.
+The input datasets must all be of the same type.

 The output dataset that will contain all combined input datasets.

-For each Field Map, you can add, rename, or delete output fields as well as set properties, such as data type and merge rule.
-You can also delete an output field's occurrences, and you can format any output field's values.
+You can add, rename, or delete output fields as well as set properties, such as data type and merge rule.

 The following Python window script demonstrates how to use the Merge tool.